rawgni/pgsnipe/README.md

  PGSnipe
 ---------

-PGSnipe is a tool for snipping Pokemon in Pokemon Go.
+PGSnipe is a command line tool for snipping Pokemon in Pokemon Go.

  Requirements